Kendrick Lamar: Early life and education

 Kendrick Lamar Duckworth was born on June 17, 1987, in Compton, California.
-He is the first child of former gang hustler Kenneth "Kenny" Duckworth and hairdresser Paula Oliver.
-Both of his parents are African Americans from South Side, Chicago.
+He is the first child of former gangster Kenneth "Kenny" Duckworth and hairdresser Paula Oliver.
+Both of his parents are African-Americans from South Side, Chicago.
 When they were teenagers, they relocated to Compton in 1984, due to his father's affiliation with the Gangster Disciples.
 Lamar was named after singer-songwriter Eddie Kendricks of the Temptations.
-He was an only child until the age of seven and was described as a loner by his mother.
+He was described as a "loner" by his mother.
 Eventually, his parents had his two younger brothers and younger sister, businesswoman Kayla Sawyer (née Duckworth).
-His cousins include basketball player Nick Young and rapper Baby Keem.
+His cousins are former basketball player Nick Young and rapper Baby Keem.

 Lamar and his family lived in Section 8 housing, were reliant on welfare and food stamps, and experienced homelessness.
 Although he is not a member of a particular gang, he grew up with close affiliates of the Westside Pirus.
 Despite suffering hardships, Lamar remembered having "good memories" of his childhood that sparked his interest in hip hop music, such as sneaking into his parents' house parties.
-He was raised secular, although he occasionally attended church services and was taught the Bible by his grandmother.
-He felt "spiritually unsatisfied" as a child due to the "empty" and "one-sided" nature of the sermons.
+He felt "spiritually unsatisfied" as a child when attending sermons, finding them empty and "one-sided" before discovering "more truth", adding "Our God is a loving God".

 After hearing a recording of his voice for the first time, Lamar became interested in rapping.
 He was introduced to police brutality after experiencing the first day of the 1992 Los Angeles riots.
 When he was five years old, Lamar witnessed a murder for the first time while sitting outside of his apartment unit, as a teenage drug dealer was killed in a drive-by shooting.
 "It done something to me right then and there," Lamar later admitted to NPR Music.
 "It let me know that this is not only something that I'm looking at, but it's something that maybe I have to get used to."
 His parents nicknamed him "Man-Man" due to his precocious behavior, although he confessed it "put a stigma on the idea of me reacting as a kid sometimes—I would hurt myself and they would expect me not to cry."